 The table summarises the number of observations made, the number of people in the high-rate consumer group, the minimum and maximum observed consumption rates for the high-rate consumer group and the observed 97.5th percentile value.
 The table also provides the mean and 97.5th percentile consumption rates from national data (Smith and Jones, 2003) for comparison.
-Consumption of locally produced foods was identified for all food groups with the exception of pork and milk.
+Consumption of locally produced foods was identified for all food groups with the exception of pork.

-The mean consumption rates of the high-rate consumer group were found to exceed the national 97.5th percentile value for five food groups.
-These were for green vegetables, root vegetables, wild fruit, game and eggs.
+No food group mean consumption rates of the high-rate consumer group were found to exceed the national 97.5th percentile value.

-The mean consumption rate of the high-rate consumer group were found to exceed the national mean consumption.
-These were for green vegetables, other vegetables, root vegetables, domestic fruit, wild fruit, beef meat, sheep meat and eggs.
-One farmer reports to drinking 1 l per day of water from their own private spring water supply.
+Nine mean consumption rate of the high-rate consumer group were found to exceed the national mean consumption.
+These were for green vegetables, other vegetables, root vegetables, domestic fruit, wild fruit, beef meat, sheep meat, eggs and honey.
+One farmer reports to drinking 1 litre per day of water from their own private spring water supply.
+One individual reported to drinking goat's milk.